benjamin-heasly/openhds-rest/src/main/resources/documentation/domain-model-overview.md

 ####PregnancyOutcome
 (child of AuditableCollectedEntity)
 #####What is it?
-A PregnancyOutcome models the outcome of an individual’s pregnancy.
+A `PregnancyOutcome` models the outcome of an `Individual`’s pregnancy.
 ######Dependencies
 + FieldWorker
 + Visit